Explicit Solutions in Isotropic Planar Elastostatics: Applying the new method to classic cases

 As $a \to 1^-$, the physical domain $\Omega$ takes on the shape of a cardioid.
 In this case, a normal vector cannot be defined at the cardioid's cusp, creating a problem for our plane elasticity problem as laid out in Theorem~\ref{theorem:SimplyConnectedMain}.
-While our theorem holds true for all other points in a neighborhood of $\Omega$, it falls apart at the cardioid's cusp.
+While our theorem holds true for all other points in a neighborhood of $\Omega$, it breaks down at the cardioid's cusp.